sweety526612/supplychain123/README.md

 https://item-tracking.firebaseapp.com

+It is open-source on the GitHub, deveopers use it for application purpose.
 ## Solution

 Centralize digital paperwork and item status management into one system, but store data in an immutable secure decentralized ledger.